 Whether you consider yourself a bookworm or not, the beauty of reading is that there’s a book for everyone.
 You can lose yourself in a fantasy novel, give yourself goosebumps with a thriller, or expand your knowledge with non-fiction.

-If you’re looking for some reading inspiration, check out these 27 books that should be on everyone’s reading bucket list.
-From old classics to modern masterpieces, there’s something for everyone here.
+If you’re looking for reading inspiration, check out these 27 books that should be on everyone’s reading bucket list.
+From old classics to modern masterpieces, there’s hopefully something for everyone here.

 1. Atonement, by Ian McEwan